home | services | samples

 Bone marrow aspirate morphology3 working days80%

-Immunophenotyping3 working days80%
+Immunophenotyping3 working days*80%

 CD34 enumeration2 hours80%